52North/wps-js/README.md

 [...]
 ```

-Alternatively, you can also import jproxy as a project in Eclipse and configure it as a web module for your testing server in the WTP plug-in.
+Alternatively, you can also import jproxy as a project in Eclipse and configure it as a web module for your testing server in the WTP plug-in using the path ``/wps_proxy``.

 ## License